 According to research from Trulia published in 2015, the Seattle metro area was ranked No. 2 among America’s most pet-friendly rental markets based on several factors, including most pet-friendly landlords, least expensive pet fees, and a high concentration of pet stores and services.
 Even so, pet-friendly rentals remain in high demand in Seattle and the surrounding South Puget Sound Region.

 While it seems like deciding whether or not to allow pets would be a simple decision to make, one way or another, there are valid reasons for both unease and enthusiasm.
+When you're renting apartments, is renting to pet owner a good idea or a mistake?

 Common concerns with allowing pets in rentals